rockstor/rockstor-doc/contribute/contribute.rst

    If the :code:`build.sh` command does not end with the instructions above, look into the build log recorded in :code:`/opt/rockstor/poetry-install.txt`.

-The build process, towards the end, enables and starts the following rockstor systemd services.
+The build process, towards the end, enables and starts the following rockstor **systemd services**.

 .. note::